 Follow College Hockey Prospective on Twitter @CHProspective

 On Saturdays, College Hockey Prospective is pleased to welcome voices, on a rotating basis, from around the world of college hockey on topics that have caught their attention.
-Today, Matt Mackinder takes a look at the early pro signings that have already occured as the post-season winds to a conclusion.
+Matt Mackinder comments today on USA Hockey’s recent announcement of an US-based prospects game.

 Matt Mackinder has been in the journalism biz for 15 years and has contributed to such publications as Michigan Hockey Magazine, Rubber Hockey Magazine, Red Line Report, USCHO.com, MichiganCollegeHockey.com and Sports Review Magazine.
 Matt lives in the Flint, Mich., area with his wife, Stephanie, sons, Ethan and Wyatt, daughter, Madelyn, and dogs, Eddie and Max.